 What is Floortime?

 Floortime (also known as DIRFloortime) is an intervention that is used to promote an individual's development through a respectful, playful, joyful, and engaging process.
-It uses the power of relationships and human connections to promote engagement, communication, positive behaviors, and thinking.
+It uses the power of relationships and human connections to promote the development of the capacities for self-regulation, engagement, communication, shared social problem solving, and creative, organized, and reflective thinking and reasoning.
 It is based on the DIR® model that was developed by Dr. Stanley Greenspan and his colleagues.
 It is used around the world by teachers, occupational therapists, speech therapists, mental health professionals, parents, and many others that care for individuals with developmental challenges or other related needs.
 It is an evidence-based approach to promoting human development that is used with children, young adults, and even adults...especially those on the autism spectrum.

 Floortime All the Time Everywhere